 - View filename: This command opens an existing file in read-only mode.

-- X: This command deletes the character which is under the cursor or before the cursor location.
+- X: This command deletes the character that is under the cursor or before the cursor location.

 - dd: This command is used to delete the current line.

-Answer: Every computer is connected to the network internally or externally for the purpose of exchanging information.
-Network troubleshooting and configuration are essential parts of and network administration.
+Answer: Every computer is connected to a network internally or externally to exchange information.
+Network troubleshooting and configuration are essential parts of network administration.
 The networking commands enable you to quickly troubleshoot connection issues with another system, check the response of another host, etc.

-Mentioned below are few commands along with their description
+Mentioned below are a few commands along with their description

 - Hostname: To view the hostname (domain and IP address) of the machine and to set the hostname.